Saurabh-Bhargav/Project/Azure/AzureMonitoring/StepGuide.md

-## CloudEye: A Clear View into Azure Monitoring
+# CloudEye: A Clear View into Azure Monitoring

-## Overview

-# Project Scenario: Azure Monitoring and Log Analytics Lab
+## Project Scenario: Azure Monitoring and Log Analytics Lab
 The project aimed to assess Azure's capabilities for gaining insights into the performance and configuration of Azure resources, with a specific focus on Azure virtual machines.
 The primary objective was to explore and evaluate the features offered by Azure Monitor, including Log Analytics, to enhance resource monitoring and management.

 ## Objectives